-I had a tiny laugh.
-I also felt like a piece of shit.
+I laughed in a self-deprecating way.
 The implications of yuppie-dom glaring from the page.
 My mind went to the organic arugula on the top shelf of my own fridge.

 Despite the presence of some semi-unusual ingredients that I sometimes call for here (‘sup extra virgin coconut oil and smoked paprika!), I’ve always enjoyed more down-to-earth food on the whole: things that are good in nature, made better by a bit of salt and some ability in the kitchen.
 My grandmother has always liked arugula and bitter/peppery greens.
 This fondness has worked its way down to my tastes over time.
 So having grown up with it, it’s carried the connotation of home-y/grandmotherly food.
 Greens have been a humble and easy thing, there on the plate just when you need them with a sprinkle of chili flakes; not some upper class bullshit thing to feel shameful about.

 There are different lives, different approaches to nourishment and the thoughts that surround.
 Our world is vast and complex with many extremes; this is certain with food also, a necessary across all walks.